 Leverage the popularity of other websites and platforms so that others can find your business.
 Creating and managing a business page on social media channels such as Facebook, Twitter and Instagram allow other users to learn about your offerings.

 Additionally, create profiles on leading purchasing and referral platforms such as Yelp and Angie’s List.
-Businesses who cater to local customers should create profiles on local listings and directories.
+Businesses that cater to local customers should create profiles on local listings and directories.
 A digital marketing company can provide a quick solution by listing and maintaining your business profiles simultaneously with many local directories.

 5. Buy Online Ads